gentoo-mirror/SarahMiaOverlay/README.md

 This overlay contains both the budgie-desktop, applications and applets and its dependencies for budgie desktop.
 Everything that is needed to run Budgie Desktop is present.

-For more information about budgie you can visit https://blog.buddiesofbudgie.org/ and https://github.com/BuddiesOfBudgie/budgie-desktop/blob/main/README.md
+For more information about budgie you can visit https://buddiesofbudgie.org/ and/or https://blog.buddiesofbudgie.org/ and https://github.com/BuddiesOfBudgie/budgie-desktop/blob/main/README.md

 ## Installation:

-**1) Overlay**

-To add the overlay to portage run the following: (assuming you have eselect-repository installed)
+### 1) Add the Overlay

+To use the overlay you first have to add it to portage.
+Doing this first requires you to emerge eselect repository and after that you can simply add the overlay with a single command.

-	eselect repository enable SarahMiaOverlay
+	emerge -av eselect-repository # Skip this if you already have eselect-repository installed eselect repository enable SarahMiaOverlay

 After that is done you can just select the budgie-desktop session from your favorite login manager.
 Budgie by itself favors lightdm with slick-greeter or gtk-greeter, but is not limited to any.

-**2) Budgie Meta Package**
+### 2) Budgie Meta Package

 The recommended way is installing budgie-meta.
 This is a meta package that contains the packages that are needed for the basic desktop.
 If you want only the minimal installation but with support you can set the `minimal` keyword.
 By default it will install budgie-desktop, budgie-screensaver, budgie-desktop-view, budgie-control-center, budgie-extras (not with minimal set) and budgie-backgrounds (not with minimal set).

+Run the follow command:

 	emerge --ask --verbose budgie-meta

+**Important Note till Oktober 1st for blue-tooth users:** *You may an error saying that gnome-bluetooth is masked for that please do the follow depending on whether your /etc/portage/package.unmask is directory or a file:*

+*If etc/portage/package.unmask is a file:*

+	printf '\n# Needed for budgie-desktop\nnet-wireless/gnome-bluetooth:2' > /etc/portage/package.unmask

+*If etc/portage/package.unmask is a directory:*

+	echo 'net-wireless/gnome-bluetooth:2' > /etc/portage/package.unmask/budgie-desktop-bluetooth

+If you do not use blue-tooth please disable the bluetooth useflag:

+	echo 'gnome-extra/budgie-desktop -bluetooth' > /etc/portage/package.use/budgie-desktop-no-bt

 When going for latest versions you need to unmask some packages with ~ keywords.

-With budgie-meta you can then also set the useflag `all-packages` to have everything installed.
+With budgie-meta you can also set the useflag `all-packages` to have everything installed.

-**NEW!**: When installing budgie-extras you can now specify which applets you want to install from that package.
+When installing budgie-extras you can now specify which applets you want to install from that package.
 When doing this you can see all applets through the following command:

 	emerge --pretend --verbose budgie-extras